-A complete proteome is the set of protein sequences that can be derived by translation of all protein coding genes of a completely sequenced genome, including alternative products such as splice variants for those species in which these may occur.
-Complete proteomes may include protein sequences from both the reviewed (UniProtKB /Swiss-Prot) and unreviewed (UniProtKB/TrEMBL) sections of the UniProt Knowledgebase.
-Note that some proportion of the predicted protein sequences of a given complete proteome may require further review or correction.
-The precise proportion depends on the relative distributions of protein sequences between the two sections of UniProtKB, and the quality of the underlying genome sequence and gene predictions.
+Protein which is part of a proteome.
+A proteome is the set of protein sequences that can be derived by translation of all protein coding genes of a completely sequenced genome, including alternative products such as splice variants for those species in which these may occur.
+Proteomes may include protein sequences from both the reviewed (UniProtKB /Swiss-Prot) and unreviewed (UniProtKB/TrEMBL) sections of the UniProt Knowledgebase.
+Note that some proportion of the predicted protein sequences of a given proteome may require further review or correction.
+The precise proportion depends on the relative distributions of protein sequences between the two sections of UniProtKB and the quality of the underlying genome sequence and gene predictions.

-Category: Technical term · UniProtKB (11,194,410)
+Category: Technical term · UniProtKB (49,457,249)